Fortune favours the bold: Sri Lanka

-The Motto is used by the Special Boat Squadron (Sri Lanka).
+The motto is used by the Special Boat Squadron (Sri Lanka).

 United Kingdom

-Because it was the motto of the Duke of Wellington, Earl of Mornington, Virtutis Fortuna Comes is used as the motto for the British Army's Yorkshire Regiment having been previously used by one of the Yorkshire's antecedent regiments, the Duke of Wellington's Regiment (West Riding [33rd/76th Foot]).
+Because it was the motto of the Duke of Wellington, Earl of Mornington, Virtutis Fortuna Comes is used as the motto for the British Army's Yorkshire Regiment, having been previously used by one of the Yorkshire's antecedent regiments, the Duke of Wellington's Regiment (West Riding [33rd/76th Foot]).
 It is also the motto for Wellington College, Berkshire.

 A number of armigerous families use this motto, often featured on their coats of arms; these families include Clan MacKinnon, Clan Turnbull, and several Dickson families, including a number resident in Forfarshire, and the Dickson Barons Islington.

 The phrase was used as the motto of the Royal Air Force station based at East Fortune, in East Lothian.
 The base was operational in the First World War and between 1940 and 1947.

 It is the motto of the football club Linfield F.C. in Belfast.

+"Audentis Fortuna Juvat" is the motto of the Outwood Cricket Club in Outwood, Wakefield, West Yorkshire.

 It is also the motto of Liverpool John Moores University.

 The Latin equivalent "Fortuna audentes juvat is used as the motto for the Turing family, dating back to 1316 AD.